MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 - Observable.
 - Reliable.

-With theses goals, Windows Autopilot device preparation should provide:

-- Simplicity.
-- Consistency and reliability.
-- Improved insights.
-- Improved user friendliness.

 Features new in Windows Autopilot device preparation include:

-- **Enrollment time grouping** - Device is added to a security group at enrollment time and configuration is delivered immediately.
+- **Utilizing enrollment time grouping in Intune** - Device is added to a security group at enrollment time and configuration is delivered immediately.
 This provides a faster and more reliable setup.
-- **Granular reporting** - Near real-time status of deployments, including applications and scripts details and deployment time.
+- **Out of the box granular reporting** - Out of the box reporting and monitoring with near real-time status of deployments, including applications and scripts details and deployment time.
 This provides improved troubleshooting.

 ## Key features and capabilities